This is a random collection of frequently and not-so-frequently asked questions.

-In May, MOON SHADOW - my new middle-grade novel - finally landed in stores.
+As of May 15, 2018, MOON SHADOW - my newest middle-grade novel - is now available in paperback.
 I worked on this book for more than eight years, and I'm so excited people finally get to read it!
 Now in shiny, easy-to-read-by-the-pool paper!

 In December, the eighth book in the PUPPY PIRATES chapter book series will sail into stores.
 I write this series under a different name, since these stories are very different from my teen and tween novels - more information can be found at erinsoderberg.com.

 What are you writing now?